Non-degeneracy and uniqueness of ground states to nonlinear elliptic equations with mixed local and nonlocal operators: Introduction

 We are now in a position to clarify the non-degeneracy of ground states to \eqref{equ}.
 Let $u \in H^1_0(B)$ be a ground state to \eqref{equ}.
 In the first place, we shall demonstrate the non-degeneracy of $u$ in $H^1_{0,r}(B)$.
-To this end, we shall introduce the following linearized problem in $H_{0, r}^1(B)$,
+To this end, we are going to introduce the following eigenvalue problem in $H_{0, r}^1(B)$,

 Taking into account variational arguments, one knows that there exist a sequence of discrete eigenvalues to \eqref{equi} given by

 It is clear that $\sigma_1$ is simple and the corresponding eigenfunction admit constant sign, see Lemma \ref{simple}.
 Moreover, ones finds that $\sigma_2$ can be alternatively represented by